,

 Buyers of second properties start paying LTT at a lower threshold and at higher rates.
 This means landlords buying rental properties will need to pay higher tax bills than the average buyer.

-You can claim back the higher rate of LTT if you make a second home your main residence within 36 months of buying it (e.g. if you sell your existing main residence).
+You can claim back the higher rate of LTT if you make a second home your main residence within three years of buying it (e.g. if you sell your existing main residence).

 It’s also worth noting that you won’t need to pay Land Transaction Tax in the unlikely event you buy a second property for less than £40,000.